alprox/cinco/README.md

 * announces 420 in the local time
 * announces the time to open the first beer can every friday
 * announces the time to get up and get the babylon's wheels rolling every monday
+* posts tweets from twitter users of various degrees of importance
 * various celery man functions (see https://www.youtube.com/watch?v=XWX4GUYGQXQ)
 * various funny and hilarious gifs